Waseem353433/Quiz_Game/README.md

 # Quiz_Game
-This repository include only Quiz_Game code
+This is my Second semester Project.